+Typical use: In an attribute release policy that provides basic user name information together with the person’s Swedish civic registration number.

 Organizational Identity for Natural Persons

-Profile identifier: ELN-AP-OrgPerson-01
+Attribute set identifier: ELN-AP-OrgPerson-01

 URI: http://id.elegnamnden.se/ap/1.0/org-person-01

-The Organizational Identity profile provides an identity of a subject that has been provided by an organization.
+The “Organizational Identity for Natural Persons” attribute set provides basic organizational identity information about a person.
 The organizational identity does not necessarily imply that the subject has any particular relationship with or standing within the organization, but rather that this identity has been issued/provided by that organization for any particular reason (employee, customer, consultant, etc.)